 I felt that way until grad school when I discovered the joy of statistics.
-Once I did well at math in gradute school my internal narrative changed.
+Once I did well at math in graduate school my internal narrative changed.
 I was no longer "bad at math" I was now "good at useful math but bad at thinking about abstract concepts."

 Overcoming limiting beliefs